landmarkhw/training-redux-arch/README.md

 In Part 2, `ngrx/store` has been added.
 Run `git checkout part2` to see the changes to the code.

+This part is all about <em>Separation of Concerns</em> - we begin using the Redux architecture to separate different responsibilties into different areas of the application.

+#### Summary

+1. `ngrx/store` has been installed and added to `app.module.ts`
+1. `movie.actions.ts` has been added, in a new folder - `actions`
+1. `movie.reducers.ts` has been added, in a new folder - `reducers`
+1. `movie.service.ts` now dispatches (e.g. publishes) the `GotSearchResults` action, which is reduced (saved) to state in the `movieReducer`.
+1. `movie-list.component.ts` now gets its search results by `select`ing (retrieving) it from the Redux store.

 ### Workshop Tasks

 #### Task 1: Look at `movie.actions.ts`